vanelnw/TDD-project/README.md

 - [ ] Write unit tests using Rspec.👌
-- [ ] Understand an existing codebase in a way that allows for adding tests.💯
+- [ ] Understand an existing codebase in a way that allows for adding tests💯
 - [ ] Write Rspec unit tests with mocks.👌

 <p align="right">(<a href="#readme-top">back to top</a>)</p>